DavidoAprendiz/davidoaprendiz/README.md

 - 🌍 I'm from Portugal
 - 🌱 I’m currently learning <b>Rust 🦀</b>
 - 👯 I’m looking to collaborate on <b>Blockchain</b> projects (<b>Cardano and Ergo are in my hearth)</b>
-- ⚡ Fun fact: ☕ Coffee is a fruit! 🌐 World is Open Source!
+- ⚡ Fun facts: ☕ Coffee is a fruit! 🌐 World is Open Source!

 <h2>📫 How to reach me</h2>